telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/overview.md

 ### Create the Diagram

-Create a Kendo UI Diagram widget by using a simple `div` and optionally set a height and width via CSS.
+To create a Diagram, use a `div` element and optionally set a height and width via CSS.

 ###### Example